sebastienrousseau/shokunin/content/index.md

 banner_height: "615" ## The banner height of the site.
 banner_width: "983" ## The banner width of the site.
 banner: "https://kura.pro/unsplash/images/banners/lan-pham-4qG2qqXi3tY-unsplash.jpg" ## The banner of the site.
+cdn: "https://kura.pro" ## The CDN of the site.
 charset: "utf-8" ## The charset of the site. (default: utf-8)
 cname: "shokunin.one" ## The cname value of the site
 copyright: "© 2023 Shokunin.
 All rights reserved." ## The copyright of the site.
 description: "A Fast and Flexible Static Site Generator written in Rust." ## The description of the site. (max 160 characters)
 format_detection: "telephone=no" ## The format detection of the site.
-icon: "https://kura.pro/shokunin/images/icons/512x512.png" ## The icon of the site in SVG format.
+icon: "https://kura.pro/shokunin/images/logos/shokunin.svg" ## The icon of the site in SVG format.
 id: "https://shokunin.one" ## The id of the site.
 image_alt: "Logo for the Shokunin (職人) Static Site Generator" ## The image alt of the site.
 image_height: "630" ## The image height of the site.